khanhduytran0/LiveContainer/README.md

 .dylib files in `Tweaks` folder are global, they are loaded to all apps.
 You can create app-specific tweaks folder and switch between them instantly.

 To install tweaks, you can use the built-in tweak manager in LiveContainer, which will automatically sign tweaks as you import.
 Otherwise, you can manually add them and then use the tweak manager to sign them.

+### Hiding Apps
+LiveContainer offers three levels of app hiding:
+- **Lock Apps**: In the app-specific settings, you can lock an app, requiring Face ID or a password to launch it.
+- **Hide Locked Apps**: Once locked, you can hide the app.
+It will appear as a placeholder in the "Hidden Apps" section, and authentication is needed to view or launch it.
+- **Strict Hiding Mode**: For complete invisibility, enable "Strict Hiding Mode" in LiveContainer's settings after authentication.
+Hidden apps will no longer appear in the interface.
+To access them, triple-tap the "x Apps in total" text on the main screen and authenticate to unlock the apps when you relaunch LiveContainer.

 ## Building
 ```